 They really put on a show when in full bloom.
 You can find them in white, pink, yellow, orange, and red.

 Phalaenopsis Orchids are a lovely choice, as their flowers grow on tall, graceful stalks.
-Their blooms tend to be very long lasting.
-Now you can readily find them at stores like Trader Joes, Lowes, Home Depot, and Safeway.
+Their blooms tend to be very long-lasting.
+Now you can readily find them sold in stores like Trader Joe’s, Lowes, Home Depot, and Safeway.

 Guzmanias are the ones you want because their blooms are the showiest.
 A word of warning: cats love to chew on them.
 Don’t worry about your pets though, because they’re non-toxic.

 Neoregelias (pictured on the right) made the list of flowering plants for Christmas because of the foliage, not the blooms.
 They also add a modern tropical feel to your indoor environment.
 Neoregelias are pretty as an underplanting and make long-lasting indoor plants if the conditions are right.

 They require good drainage and will lose their color in low light levels.
 You can place them in an east or west window since full sun exposure will cause them to burn.

 We love Bromeliads!
 Here are some guides on caring for these beauties: Guzmania Care, Neoregelia Care, How To Water Bromeliads, When & How To Prune Bromeliad Flowers, Bromeliad Plant Turning Brown, Bromeliad Flowers Turning Brown, Propagating Bromeliads

 There are so many varieties of Poinsettias on the market now in varied flower, foliage, and plant size.
 You can find them with many patterns and color combos – something for every Poinsettia lover!

 The white Poinsettias are such a sweet reminder of the Star Of Bethlehem.
 The red Poinsettias are considered to be Christmas roses.